Our Leadership Council

 Former President, the George Washington University

 Steven Knapp became the 16th president of the George Washington University in August 2007.
 His priorities included enhancing the University’s partnerships with neighboring institutions, expanding the scope of its research, strengthening its worldwide community of alumni, enlarging its students’ opportunities for public service, and leading its transformation into a model of urban sustainability.
-A specialist in romanticism, literary theory and the relation of literature to philosophy and religion, Dr. Knapp taught English literature at the University of California, Berkeley before serving as Dean of Arts and Sciences and then Provost of the Johns Hopkins University.
-He is a fellow of the American Academy of Arts and Sciences, a member of the Council on Foreign Relations, and a member of the Modern Language Association.
+A specialist in romanticism, literary theory and the relation of literature to philosophy and religion, Dr. Knapp taught English literature at the University of California, Berkeley, before serving as Dean of Arts and Sciences and then Provost of the Johns Hopkins University.
+He is a fellow of the American Academy of Arts and Sciences, a member of the Council on Foreign Relations and a member of the Modern Language Association.
 The author of three books and numerous articles, he earned his doctorate and master's degrees from Cornell University and his bachelor's degree from Yale University.

 Daniela Ligiero